Marisa-Paolucci/palm-plant-store/README.md

   4. Data from a third-party API (Quotable API) was retrieved, and the website displays random quotes.
         * The quotes will populate every time the pages is loaded.
 In addition, the user can click on a "New Quote" button to retrieve additional quotes.
         * Per my project plan, I was going to include a plant search bar that would retrieve data from a houseplant API.
-Unfortunately, I had issues with free version of the API and chose not to use it.
+Unfortunately, I had issues with the free version of the API and chose not to use it.